-I’m a long time airhead fan, having owned a ‘78 R100RS, ‘83 R80ST, ‘86 R65, & an ‘88 R100RS.
+I’m a long time airhead fan, having owned a ‘78 R100RS, (there's a separate thread on that now), ‘83 R80ST, ‘86 R65, & an ‘88 R100RS.
 In the ‘90’s my wife & travelled Europe on the ’78 RS.
 We spent about 3 yrs alternatively working in London, then travelling the summer months.
 The trip back home was supposed to be an extended tour through Africa.
 I actually purchased the ST for that trip, bought a Acerbis 43L plastic tank for it, but alas it was not to be.
 I wrecked the RS when a van did a u-turn on me, and then the couple we were to go with had a head-on with a minicab.
 The consolation prize was a trip to the South of France, & then home.
 Both the RS & the ST were imported back to NZ, but in a moment of madness I sold the ST to allow the purchase of a lounge suite.
 Which is now almost dead…

 I’ve had a couple of goes at getting a GS since, but this hasn’t really worked out.
 The last white RS was supposed to be one, & the KTM 640a was close (in a sort of ‘Paris Dakar’ way).
 The KTM was a brilliant bike, but my experience was KTM parts support was lacking.
 Whilst I am sure the whole package would do big miles, portions of the bike seemed to be higher maintenance then I am used to (Hi ClintNZ & Warewolf!!).

 One thing I missed with the KTM was the ability to load either Katherine or Mandy on the back & to go out for a day trip.
 The KTM was really a one person bike.